meodai/pro-color-harmonies/README.md

 ### Individual generators

 All of these operate primarily in OKLCH, then wrap results into `PaletteColor[]`.
-They all respect `options.count` (>= 5) and use OKLAB interpolation for extra colors.
+Each generator produces exactly **6 base colors**.

 - `generateAnalogous(baseColor, options)`
-  - Produces 5 base colors by walking the hue around the base within a band.
+  - Produces 6 base colors by walking the hue around the base within a band.
   - `style` affects the hue spread and how it avoids "muddy" zones in orange/yellow areas.

 - `generateComplementary(baseColor, options)`
-  - Calculates style-dependent complements (not just a rigid +180°), then builds 5 roles: base, main complement, dark base, light complement, muted complement.
+  - Calculates style-dependent complements (not just a rigid +180°), then builds 6 roles: base, main complement, dark base, light base, light complement, muted complement.

 - `generateTriadic(baseColor, options)`
   - Faithful port of the OG triadic logic.
   - Picks three hues based on style (mathematical, optical, adaptive, warm/cool).
   - Applies adaptive lightness/chroma variations so the three families balance even for very dark/light base colors.
+  - Produces 6 colors from the 3 triadic hues (2 base variations + 4 from the other triadic families).

 - `generateTetradic(baseColor, options)`
-  - 4-hue schemes (square, rectangle, adaptive, double-complement), expanded to 5 colors via light/dark variations.
+  - 4-hue schemes (square, rectangle, adaptive, double-complement), expanded to 6 colors via light/dark variations.

 - `generateSplitComplementary(baseColor, options)`
-  - Base + two "split" complements around the opposite hue, plus extra dark/muted variants.
+  - Base + two "split" complements around the opposite hue, plus extra dark/light/muted variants for a total of 6 colors.

 You can also import them via the `generators` export: